SSD Controller Architecture

 - DuraWrite Inline Compression

 - DuraWrite compresses data before writing it to NAND, achieving write amplification as low as 0.5 for compressible data (text, databases, XML).
 The compression parameters are stored in controller tables.
 If those tables corrupt during a firmware panic, the compressed data on NAND looks like random noise to any tool that doesn't know the DuraWrite algorithm.
-PC-3000 SSD reverses DuraWrite through the controller's own decompression routines, not through external software.
+Recovery requires routing data through the controller's own decompression routines; no external software can replicate the proprietary algorithm.

 - RAISE Parity Striping